ci4rail/docs/docs/user-docs/_edge-solutions/modusio/mio01.md

 * EN 50155 compliant

 [TODO]: # (link to io4edeg common page)
-{{ page.product_name }} is an Io4Edge Device, and therefore supports the features common to all Io4Edge devices.
+{{ page.product_name }} is an Io4Edge device, and therefore supports the features common to all Io4Edge devices.

 ## Detailed Technical Specification